rapidsai/cudf/docs/cudf/source/cudf_pandas/index.md

 <h3>Bringing the Speed of cuDF to Every Pandas User</h3>

-``cudf.pandas`` can be usinged with IPython or Jupyter Notebooks or in standard Python scripts:
+``cudf.pandas`` can be used with Jupyter Notebooks or any Python script:

 <table class="tg">
 <thead>